 Because they may be working on fewer exercises during RME classes, students often write less than usual in their book, and their homework might involve exploring problems through drawing diagrams or collecting data at home.
 Students may be asked to investigate a context during class or for homework, and instead of exercises might write about these in their books, or include photographs of their work.

 My child is very good at maths/is anxious about maths.
 Is RME suitable for them?

 RME approaches and materials are very suited to all abilities.
 They involve context-based problems that students can approach from their own knowledge base.
 This helps lower attaining children re-engage with ideas they may have previously found difficult to access.
 Traditional mathematical teaching can create problems for all students, but it especially causes problems for lower attainers or students who have disliked or struggled with mathematics in the past, or who might struggle with memorising how to do calculations etc. Our RME team has a lot of experience working with such students.
 We have worked with students who have failed GCSE maths multiple times and supported them to get through.
 RME shifts them from relying solely on memory to making sense of what they are doing.
 It also means that for many students they start enjoying mathematics lessons.
 For stronger students, RME provides an opportunity to expand their understanding and make new connections across mathematics – an ideal preparation for GCSE.

 Supporting your child

 Since RME anchors mathematics in accessible and everyday contexts, you might find more opportunities than usual for discussing mathematics with your child and making sense of it together.
 RME can be challenging because it asks students to explain their thinking.
-Please support your child in developing this skill, and give them time to explore this new way to approach mathematics.
+Parents and carers can help them to develop this invaluable skill.